 How Outstanding Checks Work

-One of the ways of making payment for a transaction is by check.
-A check is a financial instrument that authorises a bank to transfer funds from the payor’s account to the payee’s account.
-When the payee deposits the bill at a bank, it requests the funds from the payor’s bank, which, in turn, withdraws the amount from the payor’s account and transfers it to the payee’s bank.
-When the bank receives the total amount requested, it deposits it into the payee’s account.
+Checks are a common method of payment for a transaction.
+Financial instruments such as checks are used to transfer money from the payor’s account to the payee’s account.
+As soon as the payee deposits the bill at a bank, it requests funds from the payor’s bank, which in turn takes out the money from the payor’s bank account and transfers it to a different bank account.
+After receiving the total amount requested, the bank deposits that money into the account of the recipient.

 Risks and Outstanding Checks